parmes/parmes/solfec/theory/solvers.rst

   \mathbf{U}=\mathbf{B}+\mathbf{WR}

-The merit function used as one of the termination conditions and the constraint solvers included into Solfec, are described in sections below.
+The merit function used as one of the termination conditions by all solvers, and the algorithms of the Solfec solvers themselves, are described in sections below.

 Merit function
 --------------